 This statement shows the value, as at the Balance Sheet date, of the Council's recognised assets and liabilities.
-The net assets of the Council (assets less liabilities) are matched by reserves held by the Council.
+The net assets of the Council (assets less liabilities) are matched by the reserves held by the Council.
 Reserves are reported in two categories.
-The first category is usable reserves i.e. those reserves that the Council may use to provide services, subject to any statutory limitations and the need to maintain prudent reserve levels.
-The second category is reserves that the Council cannot use to provide services as this category includes reserves that record unrealised gains and losses and reserves that hold timing differences shown in the Movement in Reserves Statement line "Adjustments between accounting basis and funding basis under regulations".
+The first category is usable reserves, i.e. those reserves that the Council may use to provide services, subject to any statutory limitations and the need to maintain prudent reserve levels.
+The second category is reserves that the Council cannot use to provide services.
+This category includes reserves that hold unrealised gains and losses (e.g. the Revaluation Reserve), where amounts would only become available to provide services if the assets are sold; and reserves that hold timing differences shown in the Movement in Reserves Statement line "Adjustments between accounting basis and funding basis under regulations".

-• Cash Flow Statement
+Cash Flow Statement

 The Cash Flow Statement shows the changes in cash and cash equivalents of the Council during the reporting period.
-The statement shows how the Council generates and uses cash and cash equivalents on operating, investing and financing activities.
+The statement shows how the Council generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities.
 The amount of net cash flows arising from operating activities is a key indicator of the extent to which the operations of the Council are funded by way of taxation and grant income or from the recipients of the services provided by the Council.
 Investing activities represent the extent to which cash outflows have been made for resources which are intended to contribute to the Council's future service delivery.
-Cash flows arising from financing activities are useful in predicting claims on future cash flows by providers of capital to the Council.
+Cash flows arising from financing activities are useful in predicting claims on future cash flows by providers of capital (i.e. borrowing) to the Council.